Scientific Name

 How to Grow and Care

-The plant may be difficult to locate at a nursery.
-Ocotillo is protected, which means it is illegal to harvest it from the desert.
+The plant may be difficult to locate in a nursery.
+Ocotillo is protected, which means harvesting it from the desert is illegal.
 Plant Ocotillo in a shallow container as a stunning desert display in the home landscape.

 Ocotillo has few pests and no known diseases, but watch for scale and sucking insects, which you can zap with insecticidal soap.